UpDown Desks Australia Blog

 Pros of Solid Wood:

-- Aesthetic Variety: Solid wood provides a wide range of natural colors and grain patterns, from walnut's rich tones to maple's light hues.
+• Aesthetic Variety: Solid wood provides a wide range of natural colours and grain patterns, from walnut's traditional wood appearance to pheasantwood's bold hues.
 This variety allows for greater customization and style.

-- Durability: Solid wood is generally more durable and can withstand the test of time.
-Hardwoods like oak and maple are known for their strength and resistance to wear, making them ideal for long-term use.
+• Durability: Solid wood is generally more durable and can withstand the test of time.
+Hardwoods like oak, pheasantwood and messmate are known for their strength and resistance to wear, making them ideal for long-term use.

 Cons of Solid Wood: